Yves Ternon

 Yves Ternon (/fr/; born 1932 in Saint-Mandé) is a French physician and medical historian, as well as an author of historical books about the Jewish Holocaust and the Armenian genocide.
-He is professor of the history of medicine at University Paris IV Sorbonne.
+He is a Doctor of History and professor of the history of medicine at University Paris IV Sorbonne.
 He is also an active member of Doctors Without Borders organization.

+Biography

+Born in 1932, Yves Ternon first served as an intern at Paris hospitals (1955-1959) before becoming a senior resident at the Paris Faculty of Medicine.
+He has been conducting research on the Jewish and Armenian genocides since 1965.
+Recognized as a specialist in the origins of crimes against humanity, he is the author of numerous historical works, including "The Armenians: History of a Genocide", "The Armenian Cause", "Inquiry into the Denial of a Genocide", and "Armenia 1900".
+He is a member of the international scientific committee of the Shoah Memorial and president of the scientific council for the centenary of the Armenian Genocide (April 2015).